Peter-MacCallum-Cancer-Centre/GTRC-Net-Pretrained/README.md

 For inference with pre-trained models, use GTRC.py (command line inference) and GTRC_Infer.py (python scriptable) Scripts 00_*.py-06_*.py are for training based on previously segmented image data and can be ignored if using pre-trained weights.

-Tested on windows with Python version 3.11 and Nvidia 1070 8Gb (laptop) and A4000 16GB (desktop) GPUs.
-On sample cases, processing time is ~3min on desktop (A4000) and 10min (1070).
+Tested on windows with Python version 3.11 and Nvidia A4000 16GB (desktop) GPUs and 1070 8Gb (laptop) GPUs.
+On sample cases, processing time per scan is ~3min on desktop (A4000) and 10min laptop (1070).

 Installation (Win)
 Download source to project location (ex C:\GTRC\)